-- Shop and compare but… When you go looking for hotels through sites like Hotels.com or Booking.com you won’t find a huge difference in price from one to the other.
-Don’t spin your wheels.
+- Shop and compare but… When you go looking for hotels through sites like Hotels.com or Booking.com you won't find a huge difference in price from one to the other.
+Don't spin your wheels.
 Go to your favorite site.
-Mine is Booking.com.
+Mine and yours is Booking.com.
 I can say this because it was the # 1 travel brand identified in our 2017 Reader Survey.
-Their cancellation policy is liberal and you pay at the hotel which means my money stays with me longer.
+Their cancellation policy is liberal and you pay at the hotel which means your money stays with you longer.
 But check two sites to be sure of the price.
 Read reviews by travelers who are confirmed as having stayed at the hotel and use their maps to make sure the location is what you want.

 - Look for a resort on a vacation rental site.
 Many resorts have units owned by individuals who then book their unit out to other travelers either themselves or through property managers.
 When I booked my resort stay in Kauai I booked through VRBO.com (Vacation Rental By Owner).
 It was half the price of booking through the resort itself.
 When I was booking I contracted two people with similar units for the same price.
 In one case I was in touch with an individual.
 In the other I was in touch with a property management company.
 Because I was booking on short notice, I asked for a discount and, not surprisingly, it was the individual who gave it to me.